mauriziocarioli/iot-demo/README.md

 - Install and run Red Hat AMQ Broker [https://developers.redhat.com/products/amq/hello-world]

   - _This should be done outside of OpenShift simulating the "Field Environment"._
+  - _On a Mac do
+                brew install apache-activemq
+                brew services start activemq
+    -the web console is at localhost:8161

 ### AMQ Streams